indyplanets/appcenter-documentation/user-guide/app-results-configuration-formats.md

-AppCenter supports the following format and types for job results visualizations:
+AppCenter supports the following formats and types for job results visualizations:

 | Format             | Available Types |
 | ------             | ----------- |